Lemon Poppy Seed Cottage Cheese Pancakes – with video

 Instructions

-- Meanwhile, heat a large skillet over medium heat – grease or spray if needed.
-Drop batter by about 1/4 cup amounts onto the preheated skillet.
-Cook for about 1-2 minutes on each side (will depend on the heat of your skillet) or until golden brown and cooked through.
+- Meanwhile, heat a large skillet over medium heat.
+Grease or spray if desired.
+Drop batter by about ¼ cup amounts onto the preheated skillet.
+Cook for about 1 to 2 minutes on each side (will depend on the heat of your skillet) or until golden brown and cooked through.
 Serve immediately.
+Makes about 20 pancakes.

 Notes